Contents

 road worker construction signs

-Read Time: Less than 9 Mins
+Read Time: Less than 11 Mins

 1. Davis-Bacon wages are set federally, applied locally.

-Prevailing-wage requirements consist of numerous federal, state and local laws, but most federal projects are governed by the Davis-Bacon Act.
+Prevailing wage requirements consist of numerous federal, state, and local laws, but most federal projects are governed by the Davis-Bacon Act.

 What Is the Davis-Bacon Act?

-The Davis-Bacon Act of 1931 requires contractors and subcontractors working on federally funded jobs to pay their laborers wages and benefits no less than what others locally pay their workers for similar projects.
+The Davis-Bacon Act of 1931 requires contractors and subcontractors working on federally funded jobs to pay their construction laborers wages and benefits no less than what others locally pay their construction workers for similar projects.
 This is called the ā€œprevailingā€ wage.
 Under Davis-Bacon, contractors can pay this wage out as a combination of cash and fringe benefits.

 Davis-Bacon generally applies to contracts in excess of $2,000 to which the U.S. government or District of Columbia is a party.
-It includes construction, alteration or repair of public buildings and public works.
+It includes construction, alteration, or repair of public buildings and public works.
 It also requires the contractor or subcontractor to display the relevant wage scale prominently at the work site.

 What Are Davis-Bacon Related Acts?

-Although people will sometimes say ā€œDavis-Baconā€ interchangeably with ā€œprevailing wage,ā€ numerous other federal, state and local laws govern wage requirements.
+Although people will sometimes say ā€œDavis-Baconā€ interchangeably with ā€œprevailing wage,ā€ numerous other federal, state, and local laws govern wage requirements.

 McManara-Oā€™Hara Service Contract Act (SCA) SCA applies to federal contracts in excess of $2,500 for service work.
 Davis-Bacon Act wages can also apply to Service Contract Act contracts if the contract requires substantial separate construction activity (29 C.F.R 4.116).